moritztim/Gulf-of-Mexico-interpreter/README.md

 ### Copilot

-It's worth noting that Github Copilot doesn't understand DreamBerd, which means that Microsoft won't be able to steal your code.
+It's worth noting that Github Copilot doesn't understand Gulf of Mexico, which means that Microsoft won't be able to steal your code.

 This is great for when you want to keep your open-sourced project closed-source.

 ### Highlighting

-Syntax highlighting is now available for DreamBerd in VSCode.
-To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [DreamBerd configuration file](https://github.com/TodePond/DreamBerd/blob/main/.vscode/settings.json).
+Syntax highlighting is now available for Gulf of Mexico in VSCode.
+To enable it, install a [highlighting extension](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-highlight) and then use the [Gulf of Mexico configuration file](https://github.com/TodePond/Gulf of Mexico/blob/main/.vscode/settings.json).

 This is what it looks like: